-NEW YORK CITY – The Optometric Center of New York (OCNY), the affiliated foundation of the State University of New York (SUNY) College of Optometry, will host its 15th Annual Eyes on New York Gala at The Plaza in New York City on Friday, March 16, 2018.
+NEW YORK, December 1, 2018 – The Optometric Center of New York (OCNY), the affiliated foundation of the State University of New York (SUNY) College of Optometry, will host its 15th Annual Eyes on New York Gala at The Plaza in New York City on Friday, March 16, 2018.

 The signature event will celebrate Our Vision for Children, SUNY Optometry’s capital campaign for a new Center for Pediatric Eye Care.
 Industry leaders Kenneth Lombart and Richard Lombart, co-founders of Lombart Instrument, will be honored during the festivities and Haag-Streit USA’s Steve Juenger will serve as the gala’s corporate chair.